 Respiratory problems are a dangerous complication of traumatic brain injuries (TBI).
 They most commonly arise after an injury to the brain stem.

-To help you understand these issues better, this article will cover the causes and types of TBI respiratory problems, as well as the best treatments.
+To help you understand these issues better, this article will cover the causes and types of respiratory problems that occur after TBIs, as well as some of the most effective treatments.

 What Causes TBI Respiratory Problems?

-Damage to the areas of the brain in charge of breathing will lead to respiratory problems.
+Damage to the areas of the brain that are in charge of breathing will lead to respiratory problems.

-There are two main areas of the brain that help you breathe: the brain stem and the motor cortex.
+There are two areas of the brain that help you to breathe: the brain stem and the motor cortex.

-The motor cortex controls all voluntary muscle movements, including breathing.
+The motor cortex controls all voluntary muscle movements, which can include breathing.